square/laravel-hyrule/README.md

 ### What's up with `->end()`?

-Once you understand that `Squareup\Hyrule\Builder` manages a tree of nodes and that the Fields APIs return child nodes, all you have to know is that `->end()` returns the _parent_ of the node, and it is the fluent way of traversing back up the tree:
+Once you understand that `Square\Hyrule\Builder` manages a tree of nodes and that the Fields APIs return child nodes, all you have to know is that `->end()` returns the _parent_ of the node, and it is the fluent way of traversing back up the tree: